nanobox-io/nanobox-docs/source/account/creating-an-account.html.md

 ---
 title: Creating an Account
+description: Creating a Nanobox account is simple and can be done in just a few minutes.
 ---

 <div style=" padding: 1em 1.35em; margin-bottom: 2em; color: #fff; background: #23aaf4; -webkit-border-radius: .4em; -moz-border-radius: .4em; border-radius: .4em;">